-All applicants will be considered for eligibility for a Federal Pell Grant, Federal Perkins Loan, Federal Stafford Loan, Federal Supplement Educational Opportunity Grant, ACG, SMART, Oklahoma Tuition Aid Grant (Oklahoma residents), Oklahoma Tuition Equalization Grant (Oklahoma Residents), Federal Work-Study, and any other aid administered through the OBU Student Financial Services Office for which an applicant may qualify.
+All applicants will be considered for eligibility for a Federal Pell Grant, Federal Perkins Loan, Federal Stafford Loan, Federal Supplement Educational Opportunity Grant, ACG, SMART Teach, Oklahoma Tuition Aid Grant (Oklahoma residents), Oklahoma Tuition Equalization Grant (Oklahoma Residents), Federal Work-Study, and any other aid administered through the OBU Student Financial Services Office for which an applicant may qualify.
 In this way, the applicant may be awarded an aid package, consisting of a loan, grant, scholarship, and work- study eligibility or any combination of these.
-The type and amount of aid the applicant will receive is determined by four factors:
+The type and amount of aid the applicant will receive is determined by three factors:

-- 1. need as shown by the FAFSA need analysis; - 2. whether the financial aid application was completed by the preference date above; - 3. the availability of funds; and - 4. the applicant's academic progress.
+- 1. need as shown by the FAFSA need analysis;

+- 2. the availability of funds; and

+- 3. the applicant's academic progress.